EmmaLawlor/atlantic_yoga/README.md

 ### Wireframes
 - The wireframes for Atlantic Yoga were created using [Balsamiq](https://balsamiq.com/).
-- Sketches were drawn up for the Home, Classes and Contact pages as pasrt of the initial design process.
+- Sketches were drawn up for the Home, Classes and Contact pages as part of the initial design process.
 The 404 error page and thank you page were included at a later stage in the project and so were not included at the wireframe stage.
 - Wireframes were created for the 3 main pages in desktop, tablet and mobile views.
 - While some design and layout changed slightly during the site's development, the basic structure as laid out in the wireframes can be seen reflected in the Atlantic Yoga site.